To misquote that great 21st-century British philosopher Mick Jagger, time is most definitely not on your side.

 Below are Rich’s favorite activities to teach kids how to keep track of their own time and refine their organizational skills.
 Each project emphasizes fun and success, so your child will mistake these “homework” exercises for playtime.

-Body beautiful: Create a chart for your preschooler or kindergartener to be hung on the bathroom wall and call it “Body Beautiful.”
+Create a chart for your preschooler or kindergartner to be hung on the bathroom wall and call it “Body Beautiful.”
 Use words or images to illustrate the tasks she needs to complete to maintain her hygiene, be it brushing her teeth or putting her dirty clothes in the hamper.
 This teaches your child how to efficiently finish a set of tasks on her own.

-Leaner screen time: Television is one of the biggest time sucks for kids (and, admit it, for adults too).
+Television is one of the biggest time sucks for kids (and, admit it, for adults, too).
 Decide with your child how many hours of television she’ll watch a week.
-Read the TV guide aloud with her and ask what programs she wants to watch, have her circle the shows, and then keep the marked-up guide next to the television.
+Read the TV guide aloud with her and ask what programs she wants to watch and have her pick her shows in advance.
 If she’s watching too much TV, have her cut back the first week, then more the following week.
 This raises awareness of how much time is spent in front of the tube, teaches her to take responsibility for screen time, and might even open up her schedule for other leisure activities.

-Excuses don’t count: This is an especially good exercise for older children (7 to 12 years old) learning to manage their own after-school time.
-Have your child create a chart and fill in all of his responsibilities, be it setting the table at 5:30 p.m. or doing homework at 7:30 p.m.
+This is an especially good exercise for older children (7 to 12 years old) learning to manage their own after-school time.
+Have your child create a chart and fill in all of his responsibilities, be it setting the table at 5:30 pm or doing homework at 7:30 pm.
 Then have him check off each task when he’s done.
 This teaches personal organizational skills and learning to watch the clock.